ismyrnow/Leaflet.functionaltilelayer/README.md

 Leaflet tile layer with functionally defined URL and support for jQuery deferreds.

+A typical use case is fetching tiles asynchronously, with an ajax request or IndexedDB query.

 *Does not require jQuery, unless you are using the deferred functionality*

 ## Usage